Here are a few examples of the projects that the Good Faith Partnership has undertaken in recent years.

 The Oak Foundation commissioned the Good Faith Partnership in 2017 to develop a strategy for future work on financial inclusion and affordable credit.
 We undertook a strategic review, including an overview of the lending market for the financially excluded, analysis of recent attempts to increase affordable credit and a series of recommendations to bring about systemic change.

 In 2017 the Good Faith Partnership was asked by His Most Godly Beatitude Theophilos III, Patriarch of Jerusalem, to help raise urgent concerns regarding the future of the Christian community in the Holy City.
 Having supported the Patriarch to communicate these issues particularly in the UK and US, we supported the creation of a new organisation to develop this work and provide practical support for the Christian Community in the Holy Land, called the International Community of the Holy Sepulchre (ICoHS).
 ICoHS will help the Churches raise international awareness of the challenges that Christians face in the Holy Land while promoting peace and the flourishing of all people in the Middle East.

 In 2016 the Good Faith Partnership worked extensively with the Home Office and a range of civil society organisations to co-construct the Community Sponsorship Scheme for Refugees.
 The Good Faith Partnership partnered with Social Finance to create RESET, a capacity building charity charged to grow refugee sponsorship around the UK.
 Funded by government and philanthropy, RESET acts as an intermediary organisation working between the government, faith communities, civil society and refugee agencies.
 RESET aims to maximise the number of local communities welcoming refugees through Community Sponsorship and pioneering other community-based approaches to resettlement.
-RESET is working with a wide range of partners including Caritas Social Action Network, CHARIS, the Church of England, For Refugees, the King’s Arms Project, Mercy Mission, Refugee Action, the Refugee Council, The Salvation Army, the Scottish Refugee Council and Sponsor Refugees.
+RESET is working with a wide range of partners including Caritas Social Action Network, CHARIS, For Refugees, the King’s Arms Project, Mercy Mission, the Refugee Council, The Salvation Army, the Scottish Refugee Council and Sponsor Refugees.